gjtorikian/ADC-Zipcode-Sorter/README.markdown

 # Testing #

 A dummy file, _test\_sheet.csv_, is proved for your fun and entertainment in trying out the script.
-It contains data that's missing, data that's hyphenated, data tha's misspelled, and data that falls within an ADC range.
+It contains data that's missing, data that's hyphenated, data that's misspelled, and data that falls within an ADC range.